Firms that understand true data value surpass peers

-It also found there is greater willingness from customers to share information with companies that are transparent in how their data is used.
+It also found there is greater willingness from customers to share information with

 “While 9% of organisations across the globe understand and recognise the true value of data and have a business-integrated data strategy, the rest were still at varying stages of their data journey,” noted Fletcher.